Sreejithk1996/Sreejithk1996/README.md

 <h3>🌱 Currently Learning</h3>

-I'm in the early stages of my coding journey, focusing on Front-end Development.
+I'm in the early stages of my coding journey, focusing on Front-end and Back-end Development.
 Excited to grow and contribute to the tech community!

 <h3>📚 Education</h3>